data-science101/predicting-machine-failure/README.md

-# Predicting Machines Failure using Machine Learning Classification Models
+# Predicting Machine Failure using Machine Learning Classification Models

-Predicting Machines Failure using Machine Learning Classification Models

 The goal of this project is to use historical data of machines and their failures to predict whether a machine is likely to fail or not.